 UPDATE FOR NEW BAND PARENTS!

 All of this is not “doing too much “ to a saxophone.
 It’s what the manufacturer wanted to do in the first place, but due to mass production, the instrument comes up short.
-In a sense, I hand finish their horn to make it play well.
-Then, I play test it and adjust the keys.
+In a sense, we hand finish their horn to make it play well.
+Then, it is play tested and the keys are adjusted.
 When it plays great, It’s done!

 A benefit to a Collins Hornworks overhaul is that the saxophone will play great for a long time.
 After a lot of playing, most saxophones will eventually need some adjustments to keep it playing well.
-Because the horn has been set up by me, using my procedures, my pads and materials, and my glue, the adjustments are much quicker and easier (and cheaper!)
+Because the horn has been set up by us, using our procedures, pads and materials, the adjustments are much quicker and easier (and cheaper!)
 So there will be fewer future problems.

 Collins Hornworks can get you set up with: